photoprism/photoprism/.github/ISSUE_TEMPLATE/bug_report.md

 (d) Browser Types & Versions: Firefox, Chrome, Safari on iPhone,...

-(e) Browser Plugins & Ad Blockers, if any
+(e) Ad Blockers, Browser Plugins, and/or Firewall Software?

 You can find the version/build number of the app in *Settings* by scrolling to the bottom.
 Note that MySQL 8 support has been discontinued, see system requirements at <https://docs.photoprism.app/getting-started/#system-requirements>.